-Licensed naturopathic doctors undergo 4 years of rigorous graduate level training at accredited naturopathic medical schools, including extensive clinical work, which equips them to serve as the perfect bridge between conventional and alternative medicine and to serve as primary care doctors in states where NDs are licensed as such.
+Licensed naturopathic doctors undergo 4 years of rigorous graduate level training at accredited naturopathic medical schools, including extensive clinical work, which equips them to serve as the perfect bridge between conventional and alternative medicine.
 The training includes the ordering, interpretation and use of labs and imaging as well as many of the other basics you would expect from medical doctors including well woman exams and yearly physicals.
 NDs also learn botanical medicine, physical medicine (both bone manipulation and soft tissue work), nutrition, IV therapy, homeopathic medicine, hydrotherapy, psychology, minor surgery, and basic pharmaceutical medicine.
 Many seek additional training in other alternative modalities.
-Scope of practice varies from state to state, including status as primary care.
-(Please note that Colorado does not license NDs as primary care physicians.
-This means that practices such as well woman exams, minor surgery, IV therapy, and pharmaceutical medicine are beyond Dr. Eno’s scope of practice.)
+Scope of practice varies from state to state.

-Like your conventional MD, an ND is trained and qualified to make conventional diagnosis and it is their obligation to do so.
-But, in addition to labeling your symptoms with a conventional diagnosis, an ND looks at underlying patterns and root causes behind symptoms.
+While understanding and addressing a conventional diagnosis is important, an ND goes a step further to discover the underlying patterns and root causes behind symptoms.
 The training that NDs receive helps them to look at such things as constitutional type and organ system analysis.
-This helps them to individualize treatment plans and really get at the root cause.
+This helps them to individualize treatment plans and actually address the root cause.